 Mr Ma pitched his idea at the G20 summit in Hangzhou, China, last fall, and met with a reasonably warm reception.
 The G20 Leaders Communiqué, issued at the end of the summit, included a statement that the group had taken note of Ma’s eWTP proposal, and that it supported policies that would “encourage greater participation, value addition and upward mobility” in the global economy.”

 Following the G20 Summit, Mr Ma met with Director General Roberto Azevêdo, who later issued the following statement: “Trade has been at the top of the agenda here in Hangzhou at both the G20 and B20 summits, with leaders calling for trade to be at the heart of efforts towards global growth.
 As part of this, we must trade more inclusively, allowing everyone to take part and feel the benefits.
 That means trade must work for SMEs.”

 What next?
 Supportive statements like those from the G20 and WTO are encouraging, but real progress toward Mr Zhang’s “future of frictionless, borderless e-commerce” is going to take more than kind words.
-Still, if the last decade is anything to go by, betting against Jack Ma hasn’t worked out too well, has it?Like This Post
+Still, if the last decade is anything to go by, betting against Jack Ma hasn’t worked out too well, has it?1 - Reader Likes This Post